 Find different ways to travel

-Our sustainable travel pages have information about buses, cycling and walking and electric vehicles.
+We have sustainable travel information about buses, cycling and walking and electric vehicles.
 This includes support we offer for businesses to create sustainable travel plans.

 Waste and recycling

 Recycling and re-using is an important way to reduce carbon emissions.
-Our recycling pages have lots of useful information about:
+We have lots of useful recycling information including:

 We host Transition Buxton's 'Library of Things' at Buxton Library, which aims to help local people live more sustainably by sharing over 100 useful tools, pieces of equipment and other 'things'.